SS W.H. Gilcher

 W.H.
-Gilcher was a steam lake freighter built in 1890–1891 by Cleveland Shipbuilding Company of Cleveland for Gilchrist, Gilcher & Schuck of Sandusky, with intention of transporting cargo between various ports located on Great Lakes.
+Gilcher was a steam lake freighter built in 1890–1891 by Cleveland Shipbuilding Company of Cleveland for Gilchrist, Gilcher & Schuck of Sandusky, with intention of transporting cargo between various ports located on the Great Lakes.
 The ship was named after William H. Gilcher, one of the owners of the company.
-In October 1892 the freighter ran into a strong gale on Lake Michigan and foundered with the loss of eighteen men.
+In October 1892 the freighter ran into a strong gale on Lake Michigan and foundered with the loss of all eighteen men.

 Design and construction

-In early 1890 William H. Gilcher and Randall E. Schuck, noted lumber merchants from Sandusky and Joseph C. Gilchrist of Vermilion, actively engaged in operating of various vessels on Great Lakes, decided to build a new large steam freighter to transport various cargo as addition to their fleet.
+In early 1890 William H. Gilcher and Randall E. Schuck, noted lumber merchants from Sandusky and Joseph C. Gilchrist of Vermilion, actively engaged in operating of various vessels on the Great Lakes, decided to build a new large steam freighter to transport various cargo as addition to their fleet.
 On 24 June 1890 it was reported that the partners agreed on the contract worth approximately US$200,000 with Cleveland Shipbuilding Co. to construct such vessel, largely identical to another ship being built by the shipyard, SS Western Reserve.
 The ship was laid down at the shipbuilder's yard on Detroit Street in Cleveland in early August 1890 and launched on 18 December 1890 (yard number 10).
 The freighter was not christened at the time of the launching and was known only as "Hull No. 10" until she was completed in spring of 1891.
 Large number of people was present at the launching, including local dignitaries such as John E. Schuck, John B. Cowle, judge James M. Coffinberry and his son Henry D. Coffinberry.
 In March 1891 the ship was officially christened W.H.
 Gilcher.

 The vessel was designed specifically as a bulk carrier capable of carrying approximately 140,000 cubic feet of bulk cargo on each trip.
 The ship had two decks with forecastle, spar deck and bridge located on top of her main deck, had her propulsion machinery located aft and had six main cargo holds.
 Both W.H.
 Gilcher and Western Reserve were two of the first lake freighters to be constructed out of steel plate and not wood or iron as was a common practice.
 Use of steel made it possible to build a larger vessel capable of carrying heavier loads than steamships operating on the lakes at the time.